JnyJny/articles/PythonCLIs/python_clis.md

-Python standard library; [`getopt`][3], [`optparse`][4], and most recently [`argparse`][5]. `Argparse` allows the programmer to provide the user with a pretty consistent and helpful UX, but like it's GNU antecedents it took a lot of work and ['boiler plate code'][17] on the part of the programmer to make it "good".
+Python standard library; [`getopt`][3], [`optparse`][4], and most recently [`argparse`][5]. `Argparse` allows the programmer to provide the user with a pretty consistent and helpful UX, but like it's GNU antecedents it took a lot of work and ['boilerplate code'][17] on the part of the programmer to make it "good".

 ```python